ghir-hak/.github/profile/README.md

 <br/>

 Taubyte is the company behind **Tau**, an open-source, Git-native platform-as-a-service for building, deploying, and scaling applications.
-Fully self-hosted with capabilities similar to Vercel, Netlify, and Cloudflare, plus built-in AI readiness.
+Fully self-hosted with capabilities similar to Vercel, Firebase, and Cloudflare, plus built-in AI readiness.